MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 Non-projection-based methods, which directly operate on point clouds in 3D space, circumvent the loss of geometric information inherent in projection-based approaches.
 Consequently, these methods hold the theoretical advantage of achieving superior segmentation performance.
 4DMOS~\cite{4dmos} inputs the voxelized point cloud superposition representation of multiple scans into a sparse 4D CNN and fuses the prediction results of multiple different scans of moving objects by a binary Bayesian filter as an additional post-process, which improved the confidence score of judging the moving object in the current scan and achieved excellent segmentation results.
 Similarly, InsMOS~\cite{insmos} is also based on a 4D point cloud as input, but they assist in segmenting moving objects by fusing BEV representations containing object instance information at different resolutions.
 Li~\textit{et al.}~\cite{two_stream_mos} proposed a dual-branch model that integrates 3D point clouds and 2D images, and employed Transformer~\cite{transformer} to fuse multi-scale point cloud and image features, aiming to enhance the coupling of temporal and spatial characteristics.
 Li~\textit{et al.}~\cite{lidar-imu-gnss} utilized cylindrical coordinates to voxelize the aggregated point cloud input and employed a CNN to obtain moving object segmentation results and further applied MOS in the task of LiDAR-based localization to improve its robustness in dynamic scenes.
 MapMOS~\cite{mapmos} improves that selecting fixed past scans will lead to some moving objects not being perceived due to occlusion.
 Therefore, a strategy of moving target perception based on a local map constructed by past scans is proposed, and state-of-the-art performance is achieved on the validation set of the SemanticKITTI-MOS benchmark.
 In addition to the learning-based methods mentioned above, there are also many non-learning-based methods, including map-cleaning methods~\cite{removethenrevert, peopleremover, erasor, erasor2, mappingECMR} and map-based methods~\cite{automos, dynamic, dynablox}.
 Map-cleaning methods remove the moving objects offline by the geometric information of the target~\cite{removethenrevert, peopleremover, erasor, erasor2, mappingECMR}.
 Map-based methods, on the other hand, require a pre-built map to remove the objects that are moving throughout the mapping process~\cite{automos, dynamic, dynablox}.

 In general, existing MOS methods have not thoroughly explored the coupling between temporal and spatial features, which limits their understanding of motion states.
-In contrast, our method achieves shallow coupling of temporal and spatial features during the embedding stage and deep coupling within each stage of the model.
-This deep coupling establishes a robust correlation between temporal and spatial clues, enhancing the model's comprehension of motion scenes.
-Importantly, our method achieves state-of-the-art performance without any post-processing modules on the MOS task.
+In contrast, our approach attains a superficial integration of temporal and spatial attributes in the embedding phase, while fostering a profound interconnection within every layer of the model, enriching the model's understanding of dynamic environments.